 species of microbes living in a human stomach

 Each person’s microbiome is also constantly changing and evolving, and it has long been speculated and explored that this balance of microbes has a direct impact on differences between a healthy state and the presence of inflammation or disease, including certain cancers.
+Further, an estimated 70% of the human immune system is centered on gut microbes and the linkage between gut health and the effectiveness of oncology therapies is being illuminated.

 12 examples of conditions